stonejournal/github.io/reskeywords.md

 Articles pulled up through keyword in context analysis show that discussions of workplace safety do appear throughout the journal, particularly around the use of explosives in quarry work.
 There is also a great deal of discussion around safety issues in steam-powered equipment in the 1890s and early 1900s.
 After 1910 safety frequently appears as part of the phrase "Safety First," a slogan frequently used by safety advocates in the Progressive Era who focused on safety improvements to mechanical equipment and worker safety education that became a generic slogan for safety initiatives nationwide.[2]

 Through close reading of articles flagged during my review of the keyword in context data I was indeed able to see that there are changes in the language used over time in articles about workplace safety.
-For instance, in an article titled "Risks in Quarrying" from the November 1897 issues blames workplace accidents on careless employees.
+For instance, an article titled "Risks in Quarrying" from the November 1897 issues blames workplace accidents on careless employees.
 For example, when the article discusses explosives:

 >If there is anything to be feared in quarrying operations it might be supposed to be blasting; but there is a class of men – and we imagine, hardly a quarry is without representatives of them – who are so foolhardy in dealing with powder as to appear irrational.
 They cannot be convinced that the force in powder may be latent.
 If it will not "go off" they imagine it can be tamped with impunity, and it does not always happen that they are made cautious by an accident.[3]